GandhiGames/ANN/README.md

 # ANN
-Feed Forward Artificial Neural Network for Unity
+Feed Forward Artificial Neural Network (ANN) for Unity v1.0

-Feed Forward Artificial Neural Network (ANN)
-V1.0

 I have included a simple test scene that creates an ANN, provides it with random input each time-step and prints the output (see ANNTest script).
 Not a very useful application but it shows you how the ANN could be setup.